afichet/tiresias/README.md

+Simple spectral image viewer.

 This program is in pre-alpha.
-It is a side project I made available to help a colleague.
-It was not meant to be publicly released.

 It has known bugs and **SHALL NOT BE TRUSTED** at its current stage.

-There is plenty of known issue, e.g., (far from exhaustive):
+There is plenty of known issue, e.g., incorrect scaling factor (100% zoom is not 1:1).
-- Incorrect tone-mapping of reflective images
-- Incorrect scaling factor (100% zoom is not 1:1)

 It partially supports OpenEXR spectral images.
 It does not support OpenEXR RGB, Y, YCbCr images.